Hierarchical memories: Simulating quantum LDPC codes with local gates: Bilayer implementation of hierarchical codes

 Define constants $\Delta$ and $m_0$ such that

 The circuit $(C_n^{\cQ})^{\mathrm{ideal}}$ is divided into two phases, where in each phase we measure either $\ssX$ or $\ssZ$ syndromes.
 Each phase requires at most $(\Delta+2)$ stages.
 It satisfies

-It proceeds as follows: \begin{enumerate} \item In the first step of both phases, all $m_0$ ancilla qubits are prepared in the state $\ket{+}$. \item In each intermediate step $1 < t \leq \Delta+1$, there is a subset $P_t$ of all $\Space$ qubits such that $P_t$ is a disjoint union of $m_0$ pairs of qubits, where each pair contains one ancilla and one data qubit respectively. \begin{enumerate} \item In the first phase, these pairs correspond to control and target qubits for $\cnot$. \item In the second phase, these pairs correspond to control and target qubits for $\cz$. \end{enumerate} \item In the last step of both phases, all $m_0$ ancilla qubits are measured in the $\ssX$ basis. \end{enumerate}
+The first phase proceeds as follows: \begin{enumerate} \item All $m_{\ssX}$ ancilla qubits are prepared in the state $\ket{+}$. \item In each intermediate step $1 < t \leq \Delta+1$, there is a subset $P_t$ of all $\Space$ qubits such that $P_t$ is a disjoint union of $m_{\ssX}$ pairs of qubits, where each pair contains one ancilla and one data qubit respectively.
+These pairs correspond to control and target qubits, respectively, for $\cnot$. \item All $m_{\ssX}$ ancilla qubits are measured in the $\ssX$ basis. \end{enumerate}

+The second phase is structurally similar with minor modifications: \begin{enumerate} \item All $m_{\ssZ}$ ancilla qubits are prepared in the state $\ket{0}$. \item In each intermediate step $1 < t \leq \Delta+1$, there is a subset $P_t$ of all $\Space$ qubits such that $P_t$ is a disjoint union of $m_{\ssZ}$ pairs of qubits, where each pair contains one ancilla and one data qubit respectively.
+These pairs correspond to target and control qubits, respectively, for $\cnot$. \item All $m_{\ssZ}$ ancilla qubits are measured in the $\ssZ$ basis. \end{enumerate}

 We now use this circuit to construct the syndrome-extraction circuit $C^{\cQ}_n$ that is constrained by geometric locality.
 It will have the same space footprint $\Space$, but its depth will be different.